codemirror/website/site/examples/collab/index.md

 remote updates is that we want to handle the case where the push request successfully arrives at the authority, but the network fails before the response comes back to the peer.
-If confirming local changes only happened on pull, it would be hard to resynchronize with the authority after such an event.)
+If confirming local changes only happened on push, it would be hard to resynchronize with the authority after such an event.)

 ## Dropping Old Updates